msdickinson/DickinsonBros.Encryption.Certificate/README.md

 <h3>Install a windows certificate</h3>

 Below will show you have to install a cert with the private key and without.
-You cant decrypt unless you install the cert with the private key.
+You can only decrypt if you have the cert with the private key.

 <h4>Create powershell scripts</h3>